adonisjs/lucid.adonisjs.com/content/docs/models/crud_operations.md

 ### findMany

-Find mutliple records using the primary key.
+Find multiple records using the primary key.
 This method returns an array of model instance or an empty array (`[]`).

 ```ts
 const users = await User.findMany([1, 2])